Asylum seekers: some myths and truths...

 Separating the myth from the truth on asylum seekers

 The myth: Asylum seekers jump the queue when it comes to admission to schools and harm the education of local children

 The truth: The children of asylum seekers are subject to the same admission rules as any other resident of Salford.
 In other words, consideration is given to medical need, whether the child has a brother or sister at the school and how close the child lives to the school.

 The myth: Asylum seekers come to Britain and are immediately given free homes and full benefits

 The truth: They are not allowed to claim mainstream welfare benefits.
 Asylum seekers benefits are paid by central government's National Asylum Support Service (NASS) and not from local council taxes, this is to cover their accommodation and support costs.
-From April 2006, a single person aged 25 or over receives £40.22 a week and a couple receives £63.07 a week this is 70% of what a person on Income Support receives and is below the official poverty line.
 A national report of asylum seekers and refugees, revealed 85% experience hunger, 95% cannot afford to buy clothes or shoes and 80% are not able to maintain good health.

 The myth: Asylum seekers are a drain on the economy

 The truth: After initial barriers such as the ability to speak English and the recognition of overseas qualifications are overcome, refugees can make a valuable contribution as professionals, tax payers and as active members of their local community.

 The truth: Asylum seekers are not illegal immigrants.
 An illegal immigrant is a person who arrives in the new country and has either NOT made themselves known to the authorities OR stayed in the country longer than they were authorised.
 Whereas an asylum seeker has made themselves known to the authorities and have been fingerprinted, photographed and security checked.
 They are then allowed to legally stay until their case is assessed.